Viewing: 1-12 of 104 | All

 Health Newcomer: The Patient Advocate

 Patient advocates fulfill many roles.
-They can can provide answers, education, support, and care to patients.
+They can provide answers, education, support, and care to patients.
 Read on to learn more.

 Health Risks of Not Being Physically Active